Mudejar Architecture in Simple Terms: Key Features & Examples

 -Sintra National Palace.

-In what city do you see great examples of Mudéjar?
+Cities where you can see great examples of Mudéjar

 Mudéjar style around the world

-In Latin America, Mudejar architecture has left a strong imprint on many colonial cities, especially in Mexico and Peru.
-These structures incorporate bright colors, ornate geometric patterns, and intricate details.
+In Latin America, Mudéjar architecture is prominent in colonial cities like Mexico and Peru, featuring bright colors, geometric patterns, and intricate details.

 Let's connect on social media; the links are in the footer.
 Visit my page with other European destinations on Alonga travel.